getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 ```

 {% capture __alert_content -%}
 AWS's Node runtime doesn't include a global error handler in the same way Node does, so the Node.js SDK has no way of catching unhandled exceptions.
-The only way to send events to Sentry is manually, by using `Sentry.captureException()` or `Sentry.captureMessage()`.
+The only way to send events to Sentry is to manually use `Sentry.captureException()` or `Sentry.captureMessage()`.
 {%- endcapture -%}
 {%- include components/alert.html
     title="AWS Lambda"